 HOW WILL PROJECTS BE CHOSEN FOR THIS PROGRAM?

-The Leech Lake Area Watershed Foundation and the Minnesota Land Trust use a competitive application process to select conservation easements for funding on private lands within Minnesota’s North Central lake region which includes Cass, Crow Wing, Hubbard and Aitkin Counties.
+The Northern Waters Land Trust and the Minnesota Land Trust use a competitive application process to select conservation easements for funding on private lands within Minnesota’s North Central lake region which includes Cass, Crow Wing, Hubbard and Aitkin Counties.
 Using a multi-faceted approach to prioritizing easements, a technical committee comprised of County and State agencies and project partners will weigh the overall habitat benefits of the property against the costs of acquiring the easement.

 Funding will be invested on lands within the tullibee refuge lake watersheds although special project applications outside the focus area will also be accepted and evaluated for their potential to protect critical fish habitat.
 A complete list of current lakes is below.

 Initial applications are non-binding.
 Landowners and project partners are not legally bound to a conservation easement until both parties agree to and sign final conservation easement documents.

 Each landowner will have their land scored based on a set of established habitat value factors.
 This habitat value score takes into account the size of the parcel, ecological features, amount of shoreline, protection of water quality, location in relation to other protected lands, etc.